 Preventing or reducing the harmful effects of chemotherapy on the bladder.

-Mesna is an uroprotectant.
+Mesna is a detoxifying agent.
 It works by protecting the bladder wall from the harmful effects of chemotherapy.

 Do NOT use mesna if:

 - you are allergic to any ingredient in mesna

 Contact your doctor or health care provider right away if any of these apply to you.